-The district also has cited other revenue losses, including from assessment appeals and the Allentown Neighborhood Improvement Zone, which is expected to divert $200,000 in earned income tax money from the district to the arena project and other city development this year.
+The district also has cited other revenue losses, including from assessment appeals and the Allentown Neighborhood Improvement Zone, which is expected from the district to the arena project and other city development this year.
 Officials said the amount could be higher in subsequent years.

 The overall 2012-2013 school year budget is $460,067 less than last year's budget.
 To get there, Sniscak said, "There was a lot of sacrifice and tough decisions made along the way."

 As part of the months-long process, the district: